mfichman/winbrew/CONTRIBUTING.md

 In `install`, you need to insert code to build the package and install libraries, headers, executables, etc. Windows packages have a wide variety of build systems; you need to select the build system the new package uses.
-WinBrew has support for a few build systems built-in. **Note that all build commands are run in the root directory of the unpacked source zip/tar.** Here are some examples:
+Winbrew has support for a few build systems built-in. **Note that all build commands are run in the root directory of the unpacked source zip/tar.** Here are some examples: